Takoloko/nexu_test/README.md

 How would I proceed with more time?

--Restructure database acoording to requirement to include brands table -Correct brands/brands_name/models as it should be with brand_id -Finish the implementation of the pending endpoints in the backlog.
+- Restructure database acoording to requirement to include brands table
+- Correct brands/brands_name/models as it should be with brand_id
+- Finish the implementation of the pending endpoints in the backlog.
--Implement linted code, probably with Flake8.
+- Implement linted code, probably with Flake8.
--Unit Tests for each endpoint
+- Unit Tests for each endpoint